 CF is now a virtually preventable disorder with the use of population carrier screening, antenatal diagnosis or preimplantaion genetic diagnosis.

-Certainly in many countries where medical care is relatively advanced population carrier screening of those intending to have children is available and preimplantation genetic diagnosis should be available for all couples who are both carriers.
-There is a disappointing lack of enthusiasm in the UK for carrier screening although in other countries the incidence of CF in being reduced not only by neonatal screening (leading to the recognition of carrier parents and their blood relatives),but also population carrier screening of those of child bearing age for example in Italy, N. America, France and Australia.
+Certainly in many countries where medical care is relatively advanced population carrier screening of those intending to have children is available and preimplantation genetic diagnosis should be available for all couples when both are carriers.
+There is a disappointing lack of enthusiasm in the UK for both carrier screening and antenatal screening although in other countries the incidence of CF is being reduced not only by neonatal screening (leading to the recognition of carrier parents and their blood relatives),but also population carrier screening of those of child bearing age for example in Italy, N. America, France and Australia.
 The majority of people in the CF community, both parents and people with CF, appear to be in favour of population carrier screening with the subsequent use of preimplantation genetic diagnosis if required to choose an unaffected or carrier infant.

 In vitro fertilisation using the eggs and sperms of parents who are known CF carriers, and subsequent selection of unaffected embryos, is more acceptable to many couples than antenatal diagnosis and if necessary subsequent termination of an early pregnancy.
 Pre-implantation genetic diagnosis should be available to all couples who know they are carriers and will undoubtedly prove to be cost-effective in the long-term.